Yellow backpack overflowing with school supplies in yellow, orange, mint green

 Notes

-No matter what, make them interesting!
-It'd be useless to put all of this effort in if you're going to fall asleep five minutes into your study session.
+No matter what, make your notes interesting!
+It'd be useless to put all this effort in if you're going to fall asleep five minutes into your study session.
 Add color to your notes, or make an incentive to use them.
 For example, “If I review these notes for at least 15 minutes a day all week, I can watch a movie with my friends.”
 Little goals like this will make it much easier to get through your notes and homework assignments.

 Studying